 a.
-Branches from both sides, varying in size
+Branches from both sides, varying in size and

-and number to the pons Varolii, and adjacent parts.
+number to the pons Varolii, and adjacent parts.

 β.
-Internal auditory (A. auditiva interna), to the internal organ of hearing, after passing through the meatus auditorius internus.
+Internal auditory, (A. auditiva interna,) to the internal organ of hearing, after passing through the meatus auditorius internus.

-- superior), is sometimes double on one side.
-It passes outwards near the anterior edge of the pons Varolii, and then over the pons backwards to the cerebellum, dividing into branches which spread on its upper surface, are continued to its posterior edge, and anastomose with the inferior branches. - posterior), is much larger than the former.
+γ.
+Superior of the cerebellum, (A. cerebelli superior,) is sometimes double on one side.
+It passes outwards near the anterior edge of the pons Varolii, and then over the pons backwards to the cerebellum, dividing into branches which spread on its upper surface, are continued to its posterior edge, and anastomose with the inferior branches.

+ô.
+Posterior of the cerebrum, (A. cerebri posterior,) is much larger than the former.
 It passes outwards, and after sending branches to the crus cerebri, thalamus nervi optici, and corpora quadrigemina, it is joined by the communicating branch of the internal carotid.
 It then continues its course upwards and outwards round the crus cerebri, furnishing branches to the choroid plexus of the third ventricle, and to the parts near which it passes; then divides into branches to the posterior part of the hemisphere, especially to its under surface, to the corpus callosum and thalami, and these freely communicate with branches of the anterior and middle arteries of the cerebrum.

-The other branches given off from the subclavian artery are:
+The other branches given off from the subclavian artery